Skip to content

 Info

-This command will initiate building the containers on first run.
-Append --build
+This will build the containers on the first run.
+Append --build to force a full rebuild.

 make assets